ALFRED PASIEKA / SCIENCE PHOTO LIBRARY ALFRED PASIEKA / SCIENCE PHOTO LIBRARY

 Intelligent label chip.
-Woman looking through a radio frequency identification (RFID) chip.
-RFID chips could soon replace barcodes.
-They consist of a plastic circuit printed onto foil and antennae for receiving and transmitting radio waves.
-Plastic circuits are cheaper than silicone, although at the moment they are also slower and store less data.
-Barcodes can only store price, these chips could be incorporated into packaging to give expiry dates and other information.
-The chips can be read from tens of metres away, making the tracking of products in the supply chain easier and more efficient.
-They can also be used as security devices.
+Computer artwork of a radio frequency identification (RFID) chip.
+RFID chips consist of a plastic circuit printed onto foil and antennae for receiving and transmitting radio waves.
+Plastic circuits are cheaper than silicon, although at the moment they are also slower and store less data.
+RFID chips are already used in animal tagging, anti-theft systems, building access control, shipment tracking and in 'electronic cash' cards used on transport systems.
+They could replace barcodes, storing not only an item's price but also its expiry date, weight and other information.

 Model release not required.
 Property release not required.